lovlka/digpig-pi/README.md

 Note: The script auto-detects the st7735 library capabilities.
 If your installed version doesn’t support extended init kwargs (offsets/invert/backlight polarity), it will fall back to a minimal init and then try to apply invert/backlight at runtime where possible.

+## Vendor driver helper (optional)
+If you cloned the repo with the 1.44inch-LCD-HAT-Code vendor folder present, the new lcd_util.py will automatically use it for tasks like clearing the screen and setting backlight brightness.
+Scripts such as lcd-off.py will prefer the vendor driver when available.

 ## One-time configuration
 You can save your LCD settings once and reuse them automatically: